-Starting a vacation in Amsterdam is a beautiful way to begin a river cruise.
-The Netherlands is a country built in harmony with the sea, rivers and water as over one third of it is below sea level.
+Starting a vacation in The Netherlands is a beautiful way to begin an Amsterdam river cruise.
+It’s a country built in harmony with the sea, rivers and water as over one third of it is below sea level.
 So if there’s any cool place to start an adventure on the water it’s there.

-We embarked on an 8 day Amsterdam river cruise that took us to several cities in The Netherlands and beautiful Belgium with Emerald Waterways.
-Our April tour culminated in the most beautiful way: with a viewing of the famed Dutch tulips at the world famous Keukenhof Gardens.
+We embarked on an 8-day river cruise.
+It took us to several cities in The Netherlands and beautiful Belgium with Emerald Waterways.
+Our April tour culminated in the most beautiful way: with a visit to the famed Keukenhof Gardens filled with millions of tulips.

 Our Amsterdam river cruise took us to: